Cold, Cold Heart: Use in media

 During the credits for the 2013 videogame Batman: Arkham Origins, the Joker, voiced by Troy Baker, can be heard singing the song.
+Additionally, a DLC featuring Mr. Freeze, which takes place after the events of the main story, is named after the song.

 A quest in the 2010 post-apocalyptic open world action-RPG Fallout: New Vegas uses this song as its name.